prog-rajkamal/fcc_calc/README.md

 A simple Calculator built to complete FCC Challenge.

+This app is currently hosted at https://riment.000webhostapp.com/fcc/calculator/

-This app is scaffolded by create-react-app
+This app was scaffolded by create-react-app

 # Issues